google/koladata/docs/overview.md

  [kd.dict({'a':5,'b':6,'c':7})]])
 ```

-As a result of **attribute access** of a **DataSlice of entities or objects**, a
+As a result of **attribute access** of a **DataSlice of entities**, a new
-new DataSlice is returned, which contains attributes of every corresponding
+DataSlice is returned, which contains attributes of every corresponding entity
-entity or object in the original DataSlice.
+or object in the original DataSlice.

 ```py
 a = kd.slice([kd.new(x=1, schema='Foo'),